American cavers and clay

 Due to these beautiful birds it is not allowed to drop stones or other objects into abyss – this creates powerful noise and disturbs them.
 People should not test echo here as well.

 Sótano del Barro is located amidst primeval tropical forest – even today there are needed some two hours to access it from the nearest dirt road.
 Let’s hope that this sinkhole will stay as a rare delicacy for cultured adventure tourists and area around it will keep its pristine beauty.

 A small piece of unusual biotope is located also on the bottom of abyss where has formed a layer of soil.
 Bottom of abyss is chilly, moist and comparatively dark – it serves as a habitat for specific community of plants.
 Here grow ferns, shrubs and even trees – up to 20 m tall.
-This small world somewhat resembles the cloud forests of tropical mountains.
+This small world somewhat resembles the cloud forest of tropical mountains.

 Sotano del Barro has been proposed as a UNESCO World Heritage site and certainly belongs to the most amazing natural landmarks of the world.